xiaoylu/leetcode_category/language/Go/Readme.md

 Access level in a package
 * capitalized fields, methods and functions are public
 * lower case fields, methods and functions are package private

-* Factory pattern
+"Constructors" in Go
-  * declare lower case struct type
+  * declare lower case struct type, thus making it private
   * and use a capitalized function `New` which return an object of this struct type
+  * (This is a default factory pattern)

 Composition over Inheritence
 * Go prefers embedding a struct inside the other